Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Relevant Literature

 \section{Relevant Literature}

-Any forecast of a random variable is, by definition, a distribution.
+Forecasts of random variables should take the form of distributions to account for the randomness of the predicted event and prediction uncertainty.
 Yet most prior research in finance limits empirical evaluation to point forecasts, often linked to quantiles, and typically of a univariate distribution.
-It is only recently that proper scoring rules for evaluating the accuracy of multivariate distribution forecasts have been developed.
 As a result, extensive empirical applications, even to univariate distribution forecasts, are hard to find -- possibly due to their computational complexity.
 Some applications of multivariate scoring rules can be found in the literature, but these are mostly limited to weather ensemble forecasts or they use the multivariate logarithmic score \citep{diks2010, diks2014} that has been criticised for its heavy penalty on low probability events which limits its practical application \citep{selten1998, gneiting2007b}.
-There are a few recent applications of proper scoring rules to financial or economic data, but these study are far more limited than ours.
-They are only to univariate distributions over a single out-of-sample period -- see \citet{panagiotelis2008}, \citet{ravazzolo2014} and \citet{alexander2019}.
+There are a few recent applications of proper scoring rules to financial or economic data, but these studies are far more limited than ours, and they are limited to univariate distributions over a single out-of-sample period -- see \citet{panagiotelis2008}, \citet{ravazzolo2014} and \citet{alexander2019}.

 \citet{elliott2016} emphasise that a forecast is an economic decision which should be evaluated using a loss function.
 They survey some elementary tests for univariate forecasts based on loss differentials, such as \citet{diebold1995} who develop out-of-sample tests which compare errors of point forecasts, and \citet{giacomini2006} who extend these tests to multi-step point, interval or entire (univariate) distribution forecasts.
 Since then several other papers investigate scoring rules applied to univariate forecasts: \citet{bao2007} advocate using the Kullback–Leibler information criterion which is derived from the logarithmic score; \citet{amisano2007} compare density forecasts using a weighted likelihood ratio test, but this is not a proper scoring rule; \citet{gneiting2007b} advocate using the Continuous Ranked Probability Score (CRPS); \citet{gneiting2011} extend the CRPS to adopt the weighting approach of \citet{amisano2007} so that evaluation can be focussed on a specific area of the distribution, such as a tail or the centre; and \citet{boero2011} find that ranked probability scores have better discriminatory power than logarithmic or quadratic scores.